iboing/CliqueNet/README.md

 ## Ablation experiments

 With the feedback connections, CliqueNet alternately re-update previous layers with updated layers, to enable refined features.
 The weights among layers are re-used for multiple times, so that a deeper representation space can be attained with a fixed number of parameters.
 In order to test the effectiveness of CliqueNet's feature refinement, we analyze the features generated in different stages by conducting experiments using different versions of CliqueNet.
-As illustrated by Fig2, the CliqueNet(I+I) only uses Stage-I feature.
+As illustrated by Fig 2, the CliqueNet(I+I) only uses Stage-I feature.
 The CliqueNet(I+II) uses Stage-I feature concatenated with input layer as the block feature, but transits Stage-II feature into the next block.
 The CliqueNet(II+II) only uses refined features.

 <div align=left><img src="https://raw.githubusercontent.com/iboing/CliqueNet/master/img/fig3.JPG" width="55%" height="55%">